 Whether someone uses a tripod and dolly or whether a product turntable is used, the photos arising out of these more precise setups will create uniform images that the software can better interpret and splice together into a smooth 360 product spin.

 Additionally, a photographer must ensure the shooting process ensures a centered product.
-If the product is off center, even the best camera setups will create photos of different sizes at slightly different angles. – Bill Ross, CEO of Linchpin SEO, A Chicago Web Design Agency
+If the product is off center, even the best camera setups will create photos of different sizes at slightly different angles. – Bill Ross, CEO of Linchpin SEO, A Raleigh Web Design Agency

 Evenly lit background